After all these years of obsessively following the Oscars, three things happen (at least they did to me):

 An Oscar nomination and win are certainly no indicators of quality, no award is.
 But I’ll say it once again… The Oscars are the only awards show with a global reach and viewership in the millions that features film music.
 And that’s reason enough for me to champion it.
 It’s my Super Bowl, my World Series.
 Us Oscar freaks argue about the trivia as much as any sports fan.
 Over the years, I’ve learned to ignore the naysayers, no matter how valid their arguments are.
 Since the Oscars provided me with a ready-made list that served as guideposts in my film music education, I have an annual soft spot for their wild, wacky, and often wrong choices.

 Realize, this post represents my opinions, culled from paying ridiculously close attention to these awards for so many years.
 I’m not an Academy member and I don’t know anyone who is, so I can’t pick their brains to see if my points have any validation.
 Like the Oscars themselves, take these opinions at face value.

-In one of the comments from the 77 Film Scores post, Roger Reed wrote, “This is a question you have probably ranted and raged over for a long time, but do you have insight on why great composers in the past, such as Alex North, never won an Oscar for a film, and Jerry Goldsmith just one?
+Roger Reed wrote me, “This is a question you have probably ranted and raged over for a long time, but do you have insight on why great composers in the past, such as Alex North, never won an Oscar for a film, and Jerry Goldsmith just one?
 This is another way of asking, who are the nitwits who vote?
 Are they often motivated by envy of genius?
 I know, Peter O’Toole and Alfred Hitchcock never got Oscars for films either, but I would be curious what you think.”